jinghuazhao/GWAS-course/README.md

 `invnorm.txt` describes how to do Inverse Normal transformation.

-There have been calls for adding dosage (DS) field in vcf from `IMPUTE2` to furnish analysis via `rvtests`.
+As with other calls, it requires  dosage (DS) field to be added in vcf from `IMPUTE2` to furnish analysis via `rvtests`.

 File    | Description
 --------|------------